SBU-BMI/wsinfer/README.md

 Use the Docker / Singularity / Apptainer image, which includes all of the dependencies and scripts.

+- Apptainer / Singularity

+    Replace apptainer with singularity if you do not have apptainer

+    ```
+    apptainer pull docker://kaczmarj/patch-classification-pipeline
+    ```

+- Docker

+    ```
+    docker pull kaczmarj/patch-classification-pipeline
+    ```

+---

 Alternatively, install from GitHub.
 You will also have to install `torch` and `torchvision` (please see [the PyTorch documentation](https://pytorch.org/get-started/locally/)).
 We do not install these dependencies automatically because their installation can vary based